googleapis/google-api-python-client/docs/oauth-server.md

         SERVICE_ACCOUNT_FILE, scopes=SCOPES, subject='user@domain.com')
 ```

-Use the `Credentials` object to call Google APIs in your application.
+Use the `credentials` object to call Google APIs in your application.
 The API requests would be authorized as `user@domain.com`, if you've authorized the service account accordingly in the G Suite Admin console.

 ## Calling Google APIs